 This mini pressure cooker can hold about half as much food as larger Instant Pot models.
 But it also takes up less space, making it ideal for small kitchens.
 Display this on your countertop or tow away for easy storage.

 Like the standard-size 7-in-1 Instant Pot, this mini version has seven functions: pressure cooker, slow cooker, rice cooker, sauté, yogurt maker, warmer, and steamer.
 It also has 11 one-touch preset buttons for rice, beans, meat, stew, and more.

-With many of the same features as the larger Instant Pot models for a fraction of the price and size, this is a space-saving multi-cooker that acts as the perfect entry to pressure cooking.
+With many of the same features as the larger Instant Pot models for a fraction of the price and size, this is a space-saving multi-cooker that acts as the flawless entry to pressure cooking.